viniciusrocca/simulationsSM/README.md

 ## Objectives ##

-  * Store process used to understand some characteristics of Standart Model
+  * Store process used to understand some characteristics of Standard Model

   * The process (p p > h, h > a a) in specifc, was generated with MadGraph5 and a simplified Monte Carlo simulator [toyGenerator](https://github.com/viniciusrocca/toyGenerator) for a comparision.